-- The Department finalized the Asset Management Plan for Pavements and Bridges on the National Highways System (2019), certified by FHWA. - Monitoring, evaluating, and reporting on performance will be incorporated in the new WOFI System. - Developed performance measures, reported quarterly, specific to bridge management, including bridge washing, bridge sealing, bridge inspection, bridge rehabilitation, and bridge preservation.

-- Created a Bridge Activity Database to track major work performed on an asset by either Bridge Maintenance or the Capital Program.
-Prior bridge work for a majority of the State owned bridge assets have been populated in the database. - Continued tracking of maintenance activities in the Managing Assets for Transportation System (MATS). - Activities performed by both Bridge Design and Bridge Maintenance are reported via the Annual Report of NHDOT Bridge Condition and Bridge Program.
+- Created an initial asset management plan in 2018 with updates in 2019 and 2022 that are certified by the Federal Highway Administration (FHWA). - Monitoring, evaluating, and reporting on performance will be incorporated in the new WOFI System. - Developed performance measures, reported quarterly, specific to bridge management, including bridge washing, bridge sealing, bridge inspection, bridge rehabilitation, and bridge preservation. - Created a Bridge Activity Database to track major work performed on an asset by either Bridge Maintenance or the Capital Program.
+Prior bridge work for a majority of the State-owned bridge assets have been populated in the database. - Continued tracking of maintenance activities in the Managing Assets for Transportation System (MATS). - Activities performed by both Bridge Design and Bridge Maintenance are reported via the Annual Report of NHDOT Bridge Condition and Bridge Program.